kmfb21/CodingPractice/README.md

-# Practice.GeeksForGeeks
+# Practice.GeeksForGeeks and More...
-My correct answers at practice.geeksforgeeks.org
+### Most of these are my correct answers at [geeksforgeeks](http://www.practice.geeksforgeeks.org)
+### Also includes some improvements of code and practice of other codes